allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 You can continue the execution of a previously run task using the `continue_last_task` parameter of the `Task.init` method.
 This will retain all of its previous artifacts / models / logs.

 The task will continue reporting its outputs based on the iteration in which it had left off.
-For example: a task’s last train/loss scalar reported was for iteration 100, when continued, the next report will be as iteration 101.
+For example: a task's last train/loss scalar reported was for iteration 100, when continued, the next report will be as iteration 101.

 :::note Reproducibility